DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 While carefully wiping her hair with towel.
 Rinne, who was in provided by hotel nightgown, was sitting on bed and started talking her thoughts.

-"Kay, humans are just unfair!"
+"Kai, humans are just unfair!"

 "...Why?"